 Hypnotic Techniques for Stress

-Hypnotherapeutic techniques for working with stress include:
+Hypnotic techniques for stress include:

 Relaxation

-In order to achieve sufficient relaxation to enter the hypnotic trance state, the therapist will guide a person through a progressive attention to each part of the body.
-Through mindfulness, focused awareness, and soothing suggestions, a person is able to release tension and stress.
+The therapist will guide the person through progressive attention to each body part to achieve sufficient relaxation to enter the hypnotic trance state.
+The person can release tension and stress through mindfulness, focused awareness, and soothing suggestions.
 Once physical relaxation is achieved, mental relaxation comes more easily.
-Through this process, the symptoms of stress are often greatly reduced, allowing any therapeutic work to begin.
+Through this process, the symptoms of stress are often greatly reduced, allowing therapeutic work to begin.

 Reframing